bono-cms/Photogallery/README.md

 A pre-defined `$photogallery` service is also available if you need to render gallery members on a different page.
 For example, you might use it on a landing page to display all photos from a specific album.
 The `$photogallery` service provides a single method for this purpose:

-### getAll($id)
+### Getting all photos by album ID

-Returns an array of photo entities by given album id.
+Returns an array of photo entities for the specified album ID.

-As you might have already guessed, the usage is the same.
-Instead of rendering the `$photos` array as shown in the previous example, simply substitute it with `$photogallery->getAll('..some id..')`.
+Usage is similar to the previous example.
+Instead of using the `$photos` array directly, simply replace it with the result of:

+`$photogallery->getAll('..some id..')`

+### Getting child albums

+To retrieve child album entries, use the following method:

+`$photogallery->getAllByAlbumId($id, $limit = null)`

+-   The first argument, `$id`, is the ID of the parent album.
+-   The second argument, `$limit`, optionally restricts the number of returned entries.